 Don Breda is Technical Support Director.
 Don has extensive training in blindness-related products of all kinds through his prior work at National Braille Press and Perkins School.
 Don does the bulk of technical support for DBT.

 Bob Fleischer is our product tester.
 He is our newest employee; one day he just showed up in our midst.
 He has worked at Digital, Compaq, and HP without having to change his job.
 Bob uses a combination of automated testing and intuition to locate problematic aspects of Duxbury products.

 David Holladay plays a variety of roles maintaining embosser and language information, as well as maintaining various internal and external web sites.
 David has an SB degree from MIT.
 David was the founder and president of Raised Dot Computing.
 David, along with his wife Caryn, is providing funding for the new Cosmo Brailler.
-He recently wrote a book of fiction.
+He recently wrote some fiction.

 Neal Kuniansky joined Duxbury in 1996.
 He is responsible for marketing and sales at Duxbury.
 One of Neal's passions is braille literacy and he has been known to carry this soapbox with him around the world.
 Neal has a BA in Publications Management from the University of GA and a Masters of Taxation from Georgia State University.